The typefaces a brand commits to and the rules assigning them to display, body, and code roles.

 Brand typography is the type system a brand commits to: the chosen typefaces and the rules that assign them to display, body, and code.
-It is voice made visible.
-The same sentence in a geometric sans and in a high-contrast serif reads as two different companies, which is why type selection is a brand decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference → before it is a design one.
+The same sentence set in a geometric sans and in a high-contrast serif reads as two different companies.

-Typographic identity predates the web by centuries, but the constraintConstraintStrategyA constraint entityView reference → that shaped digital brand type was practical: for years a website could only safely use the handful of fonts already installed on the reader's machine.
+Typographic identity predates the web by centuries, but the constraintConstraintStrategyA limit, requirement, or ceiling the product must respect, whether a self-imposed principle or an externally imposed boundaryView reference → that shaped digital brand type was practical: for years a website could only safely use the handful of fonts already installed on the reader's machine.
 A brand's chosen typeface lived on print and died at the browser.

 The @font-face rule broke that limit by letting a page load its own font files.
 The format problem followed, and WOFF, developed by Mozilla and collaborators around 2009 and adopted as a W3C Recommendation, consolidated a fragmented field.
 WOFF2, using Brotli compression, now covers the overwhelming majority of traffic and is the format most teams ship.